Technology

 Mentioned in this article

-United Microelectronics Corporation saw its U.S.-listed shares close at $10.06 on Friday, marking a 0.9% increase.
-The move came amid a broad rally in semiconductor stocks, fueled by major technology firms signaling significant expansions in artificial intelligence infrastructure investments.
+United Microelectronics Corporation (UMC) saw its U.S.-listed shares close Friday's trading session at $10.06, marking a modest gain of 0.9%.
+The uptick came amid a broader rally in semiconductor stocks, fueled by major technology firms signaling aggressive increases in capital expenditures for artificial intelligence infrastructure.

 Related Articles